 INTRODUCTION

-The Viterbi algorithm is considered to be one of the most used dynamic programming algorithms for determining the expected sequences of hidden states in a given Hidden Markov Model and an observed sequence of symbols.
-This path of a sequence sequence is also known as the Viterbi path.
-The name viterbi was derived from the inventor of the algorithm, Andrew J. Viterbi.
+The Viterbi algorithm is considered one of the most widely used dynamic programming algorithms for determining the expected sequences of hidden states in a given Hidden Markov Model and an observed sequence of symbols.
+This path of a sequence is also known as the Viterbi path.
+The name ‘Viterbi’ was derived from the inventor of the algorithm, Andrew J. Viterbi.
 It is the most commonly used method to decode convolution codes.
-It is recommended to follow the trellis diagram before applying the viterbi algorithm as it helps in determining the best path to the received data bit sequence.
+It is recommended that the trellis diagram be followed before the Viterbi algorithm is applied as it helps determine the best path to the received data bit sequence.
 It is most useful when one wants to calculate the most likely path through the state transitions of these models over time.
-They also play an important role in other fields such as bioinformatics as they can be used, among other things, to deduce the actual sequence of a DNA segment for possible hidden states.
+These also play an important role in other fields like bioinformatics since they can be used, among other things, to deduce the actual sequence of a DNA segment for possible hidden states.
 It can be used almost anywhere for pattern recognition.
-Markov model helps to know how to move between the states of the automation.
-In HMM, the state is not directly visible, but the output/observations dependent on the state, are visible.
+The Markov model helps to know how to move between the states of automation.
+In HMM, the state is not directly visible, but the output/observations, dependent on the state, are visible.
 Each state has a probability distribution over the possible output.
-The sequence of observations generated by a HMM gives some information about the sequence of states, which further helps in determining the most desired path.
+The sequence of observations generated by an HMM gives some information about the sequence of states, which further helps determine the most desired path.

 Motivation

-Suppose someone plans a journey for the route from the east coast to the west coast of the United States.
-There are four possible cities, they can start from on the East Coast.
-Seattle, New Port, San-Francisco and Los-Angeles.
+Suppose someone plans a journey for the route from the East Coast to the West Coast of the United States.
+There are four possible cities they can start from on the East Coast viz.
+Seattle, Newport, San Francisco, and Los Angeles.
 They only want to drive less than 600 miles per day.
-On the 1st day it leads them to end up reaching four possible cities Boise, Salt Lake, Los Vegas or Tusan.
-On the 3rd day they end up covering Casper, Denver, Albaquerque, and Elpaso.
+On the 1st day, it causes them to end up in four possible cities—Boise, Salt Lake, Las Vegas, or Tusan.
+On the 3rd day, they end up covering Casper, Denver, Albuquerque, and El Paso.
 So this will take them approx. 7 days with the target of covering less than 600 miles.
-So to solve this huge time taking problem they try to finds out the shortest way to cover all the cities.
-Now one way to find the shortest path is to make a long list of all the possible routes that they can take and then take the sum of their one day mileage to get the total mileage for each of the routes.
-But you see this is just not the convenient way because there are lots of paths and routes which would be a very tedious task to do.
-Here the Viterbi algorithm can play a role in finding the shortest path.
-There are many such challenges in communication worlds as well as decoding convolution codes, which are used both in CDMA, GSM digital Cellular dial-up-modems, satellite, deep-space communication and other wireless LANs over noisy digital communication Links, which motivates us to get deeper into such algorithms, that help in resolving such challenges where we can make use of the Viterbi algorithm.
-The used example is also explained in detail under 2 the referenced link [?].
+Hence, to solve this huge time-taking problem, they try to find the shortest way to cover all the cities.
+One way to find the shortest path is to make a long list of all the possible routes that they can take and then take the sum of their one-day mileage to get the total mileage for each of the routes.
+But, as you can see, this is just not the convenient way because there are lots of paths and routes, which would be a very tedious task to do.
+Here, the Viterbi algorithm can play a role in finding the shortest path.
+There are many such challenges in the world of communications as well as in decoding convolution codes, which are used both in CDMA, GSM digital cellular dial-up modems, satellites, deep-space communication, and other wireless LANs over noisy digital communication links.
+These motivate us to get deeper into such algorithms, which help in resolving such challenges where we can make use of the Viterbi algorithm.
+The example cited is also explained in detail under 2 in the referenced link [?].

-STATE OF THE ART
+STATE-OF-THE-ART